-Figure 8a shows the drift results for a nominal swarm.
-After 500 orbits, the swarm drifts by 2.6 m/orbit under the influence of J_2 .
+Figure 7a shows the drift results for a nominal swarm.
+After 500 orbits, the swarm drifts by 2.6 m/orbit under the influence of $J_2$ .
 This is a significant improvement over previous methods.
-However, the collision results of the J_2 adjusted swarm, shown in Fig. 8b, show that the collision fraction remains under 0.1 for 100 orbits but eventually reaches 0.75, which is not acceptable for a functioning swarm.
-The fuel usage is 1.55 m/s which is similar to the method in Section IV.A.
-These results show that the J_2 adjusted method is still not sufficient for collision free motion.
+However, the collision results of the $J_2$ adjusted swarm, shown in Fig. 7b, show that the collision fraction remains under 0.1 for 100

-C. Energy Matching with J_2
+C. Energy-Matching with $J_2$

 The initial conditions from Eq.
-(34) greatly decrease the drift rate of the swarm by accounting for the change in magnitude and direction of the gravity gradient vector caused by the J_2 effect.
+(34) greatly decrease the drift rate of the swarm by accounting for the change in magnitude and direction of the gravity gradient vector caused by the $J_2$ effect.
 The major problem with these equations is that they use Eq.
 (22) as a starting point.
-Therefore, these J_2 adjusted conditions assume a circular chief orbit and they are linearized.
-In order to eliminate these potential sources of error, a new set of initial conditions are derived using nonlinear energy matching instead of using the HCW equations to eliminate drift.
+Therefore, these $J_2$ -adjusted conditions assume a circular chief orbit and they are linearized.
+In order to eliminate these potential sources of error, a new set of initial conditions is derived using nonlinear energy-matching instead of using the HCW equations to eliminate drift.